-Current provincial policy envisages the planning and development of 'complete communities' to accommodate growth and infrastructure, including community facilities, required to support growth.
-Complete communities demonstrate well designed, compact urban development, accommodating both a mix and range of housing and jobs, with convenient access to public transportation.
-To encourage development of complete communities, the provincial Growth Plan for the Greater Golden Horseshoe promotes intensification within the built up area with a focus on Urban Growth Centres where the potential for development at transit supportive densities is greatest.
+Current Provincial policy envisages the planning and development of sustainable 'complete communities' to accommodate growth and infrastructure, including community facilities, required to support growth.
+Complete communities demonstrate well designed, compact urban development, accommodating both a mix and range of housing and jobs, with convenient access to public transportation, while the natural preserving and enhancing environment where appropriate.
+To encourage development of complete communities, the Provincial Growth Plan for the Greater Golden Horseshoe promotes intensification within the built up area with a focus on Urban Growth Centres where the potential for development at transit supportive densities is greatest.
 The Growth Plan identifies the Richmond Hill/Langstaff Gateway as an Urban Growth Centre and establishes policies and minimum density targets to promote intensive development and provide a focus for transit and infrastructure investments to support future growth.

-The provincial Regional Transportation Plan - The Big Move identifies the Richmond Hill/Langstaff Gateway Centre as an Anchor Mobility Hub with significant levels of transit service planned for it, high development potential, and a critical function in the regional transportation system as major trip generator.
-The mobility hub is a place of connectivity where different modes of transportation - from walking to high-speed rail - converge and where there is an intensive concentration of employment, living, shopping and/or recreation.
+The Provincial Regional Transportation Plan - The Big Move identifies the Richmond Hill/Langstaff Gateway as an Anchor Mobility Hub, with significant levels of planned transit service and development potential, as major trip generator.
+The Anchor Mobility Hub is a place of connectivity where different modes of transportation - from walking to high-speed rail - converge and where there is an intensive concentration of employment, living, shopping and/or recreation.
 In addition to serving as places to arrive, depart and wait for transit, mobility hubs have the potential to become vibrant places of activity and destinations in themselves.

 Current Regional policy represents a shift towards a growth management model that complements the provincial policy and encourages additional development within the existing urban areas of the Region.
 The York Region Official Plan promotes Regional Centres and Corridors as the primary locations for the most intensive and greatest mix of development within the Region.
-The Official Plan identifies the Richmond Hill/Langstaff Gateway Centre as a Regional Centre and establishes policies and minimum density targets to achieve a complete, diverse, compact, vibrant and integrated Regional Centre.
+The Official Plan identifies the Richmond Hill/Langstaff Gateway as a Regional Centre and establishes policies and minimum density targets to achieve a complete, diverse, compact, vibrant and integrated Regional Centre.

-Town of Markham planning policies and development approvals are required to be consistent with provincial and regional policy.
-Through this Secondary Plan and an amendment to the Official Plan, the Town has designated the boundary of the Langstaff portion of the Richmond Hill/Langstaff Gateway Regional Centre in a manner generally consistent with the boundary of the provincial Urban Growth Centre.
+Town of Markham planning policies and development approvals are required to be consistent with Provincial and Regional policy.
+Through this Secondary Plan and an amendment to the Official Plan, the Town has designated the boundary of the Langstaff portion of the Richmond Hill/Langstaff Gateway Regional Centre in a manner generally consistent with the boundary of the Provincial Urban Growth Centre.
 Policies included in this Secondary Plan generally reflect current senior government policy with respect to growth management.